L'occasione fa il ladro: Performance history

 The opera was given at the Théâtre Nouveau in Nice in 1983 and, in 1987, presented at the Rossini Opera Festival in Pesaro, directed by Jean-Pierre Ponnelle, where it was recorded.
 In the same year, it was given at the Buxton Festival.
 In addition it was "revived at the Macerata Opera (1992), in Paris, in Cologne and in the Schlosstheater Schwetzingen".

 In April 1991 it was presented at the Politeama Garibaldi in Palermo, conducted by Antonello Allemandi with the orchestra and chorus of the Teatro Massimo.
 Rockwell Blake sang Count Alberto.
 A performance under Gianluigi Gelmetti with the Stuttgarter Rundfunkorchester was given in 1992, the cast including Susan Patterson and Alessandro Corbelli.

-The Ponelle production was revived during the 2013 season at the Rossini Opera Festival.
+The Ponnelle production was revived during the 2013 season at the Rossini Opera Festival.
 One reviewer notes that the cast members were mostly native Italians.

 In Britain, Opera North presented a number of English-language performances in 2004 as part of their Eight Little Greats season.
 The opera was entitled Love’s Luggage Lost, and the production was directed by Christopher Alden and conducted by David Parry.

 The opera was presented in September 2017 at La Fenice, directed by Elisabetta Brusa, in collaboration with the Venetian Accademia di Belle Arti.